kevinkuo52/KEngine/README.md

 TODO list
 1. Refactor and clean up code [In Progress]
 2. Fix code style
-3. Implement Scene Graph with transformation matrix for each node
+3. Implement Scene Graph with transformation matrix for each node [In Progress]
 4. Implement Ray Tracing with BVH
 5. Implement Ray Marching
-6. Use push constants instead of ubo for transformation

 ...

 Current Features